Definition and evolution of transverse momentum dependent distribution of twist-three: TMD correlators in position space

 The logarithms $\ln(q^+/\partial^+)$ are a short (and convenient) notation for particular integral convolutions which are understood formally by their action on the generating function: $\ln(q^+/\partial^+)e^{izp^+}=\ln(q^+/ip^+)e^{izp^+}$.
 Such notation allows us to operate in position space (where expressions are generally shorter), without the necessity to write the convolution explicitly.
 The notation is also convenient for the subsequent Fourier transformation.

-Importantly, the logarithms $\ln(q^+/\partial^+)$ are in general complex-valued\footnote{ To determine the complex part of expression, one should inspect the regularized expression prior to the cancellation.
+Importantly, due to the convention (\ref{def:q+}), the logarithms $\ln(q^+/\partial^+)$ are in general complex-valued\footnote{ To determine the complex part of expression, one should inspect the regularized expression prior to the cancellation.
 In the $\delta$-regularization, the integral that produces these logarithms has the form \cite{Vladimirov:2021hdn}

 Since $\partial_+$ is pure imaginary (and $s$ is defined in eqn.~(\ref{def:L})) this expression is regular and totally determines the phase. }.
 The complexness of evolution kernel translates into important physics effects discussed in the following sections.
 The origin of these logarithms are the collinear divergences that appear in the UV divergent diagrams shown in fig.\ref{fig:collinear-diagrams}.
 In the $\delta$-regularization, the collinear divergence of diagrams (c1) and (c2) are $\sim (C_F-C_A/2)/\epsilon\ln\left(\delta^+/(-s\partial_{z_1}^+)\right)$ and $\sim C_A/(2\epsilon)\ln\left(\delta^+/(-s\partial_{z_2}^+)\right)$, correspondingly.
 These divergences are cancelled by the collinear divergence of the LP soft factor, $\sim C_F/\epsilon \ln(\delta^+/q^+)$.
 The logarithms $\ln(q^+/\partial^+)$ are remnants of this cancellation.
 The soft-factor is momentum-independent and real, while the momenta of quark and gluon can have any sign.
 Therefore, for any choice of $q^+$ these logarithms have complex parts.
 The same takes place for $U_1$ operators.